kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 The `materialstore` provides a self-contained API in Groovy, which encapsulates all of the useful functionalities of the previous [Visual Testing In katalon Studio](https://github.com/kazurayam/VisualTestingInKatalonStudio) project.
 A single Test Case in Katalon Studio empowered by the `materialstore` library can achieve whole job equivalent to the previous one.
 No need to struggle with that many components (28 Test Cases + 7 Test Suites + 4 Test Suite Collections + 1 Test Listener + 12 Keywords).

-### (2) In a pre-designed directory structure, files are stored with index by "metadata"
+### (2) Material Object store indexed by metadata

+By the word "material" I mean any type of files downloaded from Web applications during automated tests.
+Screenshot images (PNG), Web page source (HTML), JSON and XML responded by Web Services --- I call all of these "materials".

-The `materialstore` provides capability of materializing (storing) any files (PNG, HTML, JSON, XML, etc) downloaded from web sites in a pre-designed directory structure (I call it the "**store**").
+The `materialstore` provides capability of materializing (storing) files downloaded from web sites in a pre-designed directory structure (I call it the "**store**").
+It is a small "object store".

-An application writes files into the store associating "metatadata".
-Files in the "store" are **indexed by the associcated metadata**.
+An application writes files into the "store" associating "metatadata".
+The "materials" in the "store" are indexed by the associcated metadata.
 An application retrieves files from the store by "metadata" as key.
-An application does not find files by name.
-So *an application does not have to decide (and remember) the path of stored files*.
+An application does not look up files by name (Path).
+In turn, the application is not responsible for deciding and remembering the path of materials.

- A "metadata" of a file in the "store" is essencially an instance of `java.util.Map<String, String>` with arbitrary key and value pairs.
+ A "metadata" of a file in the "store" is an instance of `java.util.Map<String, String>` with arbitrary key and value pairs.
 You can programme any kind of "metadata" and associate it to files so that the files are clearly identified.
 For example, you can associate the URL from which the web resource was retrieved; or you can associate the name of browser ("Chrome", "FireFox", "Safari", etc) which you used to take the screenshots; or you can associate the name of "Execution Profile" you used when you executed your Test Case in Katalon Studio.

-Metadata composition is entirely up to you.
+Metadata composition is entirely up to the user application.
 Composing metadata is a bit difficult part of the `materialstore` library.
 It looks similar to the database table design in SQL-backed application.

 ### (3) Packaged in a jar